lubiana/no-framework-tutorial/README.md

 This tutorial is based on the great [tutorial by Patrick Louys](https://github.com/PatrickLouys/no-framework-tutorial).
 My version is way more opiniated and uses some newer PHP features.
 But you should still check out his tutorial which is still very great and helped me personally a lot in taking the next step in my knowledge about PHP development.
-There is also an [amazon book](https://patricklouys.com/professional-php/) which expands on the topics covered in this tutorial.
+There is also an [amazing book](https://patricklouys.com/professional-php/) which expands on the topics covered in this tutorial.

 ## Getting started.